 Despite steadily increasing dependency of modern societies on technology, society-wide understanding of technology (necessary, for example, in informed and critical decision-making) is usually lacking.
 Since about 70 percent of Americans are past the school age, updating their technological literacy requires access to opportunities outside of formal education.
 Younger generations have yet to develop their technological skills and interests, but opportunities for that in a structured, pre-college education are limited.
-The importance of inducing technological literacy and interests in younger generations cannot be overstated, as it impacts future supply of engineers and scientists.
+The importance of inducing technological interests in youth cannot be overstated, as it impacts future supply of engineers and scientists.

 Being avid consumers of manufactured products, contemporary American youths are very familiar with their wide variety due to the efforts of marketing campaigns, advertising media and their own use of the Internet.
-However, as they buy and use today's products, they simultaneously hold no concept of how these products came to exist or how they are made.
+However, as they buy and use today's products, they simultaneously hold no concept of how these products came to exist or how they were made.
 Overall, general public's knowledge of manufacturing is relatively limited; also its perception is really outdated (usually stuck in mass production concepts) and unappealing.
-This lack of knowledge creates a strong demotivational barrier preventing many potential students from not only entering, but even considering the field.
+This lack of knowledge creates a demotivational barrier preventing many potential students from entering the field.
 Such a knowledge gap creates an opportunity to educate the general public about what constitutes modern manufacturing.